ireina7/divide-and-conquer-leetcode/README.md

 If I can prove this, give me your star;
 If I fail, no regret.

+## Spirit
+- Use `divide-and conquer` purely.
+- Ok if pass all leetcode tests.

 ## Setting
 To be practical, I only use *Java* and *C++* for all experiments (although Scala and Rust are better).
 The world has not been prepared for everything.

+## Strategies
+We can classify `divide-and-conquer` algorithms based on how they divide problems.
+- Type 0: init part :+ the last element
+- Type 1: Equally divide into two parts

+For more details, please refer to the Strategy doc.

 ## Epilogue
 Fuck leetcode, long live `divide-and-conquer`!